baquies-since1995/OED-Expanded/x-campaign-material.md

 ***Prohibits wearing of Chain or Plate Armor

-**Extreme Temperatures**: Creatures subtract 1d6 points from their Max HP per hour of exposure.
+**Extreme Temperatures**: Creatures temporarily subtract 1d6 points from their Max HP per hour of exposure.
 For every additional "step" outside their comfort range, the penalty accrues more quickly.
 1 step = hourly; 2 steps = every 10 minutes; 3 steps = each minute; 4 steps = -1d6 each round.
 The creature's Max HP recover at a rate of 1 HP per hour of proper shelter.

 If a creature's Max HP is reduced to below half from exposure (or starvation as above), then the creature’s movement is halved.